Admit it: You like ABBA.

 An interactive museum

 What makes ABBA The Museum interactive is that visitors can face challenges, like a quiz about ABBA’s history (which I failed).
-You can master a song and compare it to the recorded song.
+Or you can master a song and compare it to the recorded song.
 (I didn’t do so well there either.)

 And here’s where it gets really embarrassing.
 In a “sound booth” (that other visitors can hear), you can “audition” to be the fifth member of the band, singing along to one of their songs.
 (I sang Mamma Mia with two other bloggers.
 I hate to think how I must have sounded, given that I can’t sing.)